 Graphic Designer

 Graphic designers work with both text and images to design and produce visual concepts and works that inform and excite consumers.
-Graphic designer positions can be found in a number of industry settings.
-Job tasks include selecting illustrations, colors, photographs, font styles, and other elements to produce designs for brand logos, print media, websites, product packaging, advertisements and marketing materials, and much more.
+Graphic designer positions jobs are available in a number of industry settings.
+Job tasks include selecting illustrations, colors, photographs, font styles, and other elements to produce designs for brand logos, print media, websites, product packaging, advertisements marketing materials, and more.

 Source: Bureau of Labor Statistics, 2019